Strength training is an essential part of a complete exercise program. Learn exactly what it is and how to get started.

 - Do strength-training exercises 2 or more days a week.
-Allow at least one day between each workout for your bones and muscles to rest and restore themselves.
+Allow at least one day between each workout for your bones and muscles to rest.

 - Gradually increase the number of repetitions to 2 to 3 sets of 8 to 10 repetitions with a rest period of 60 seconds between sets.

 - Although stiffness the day after exercise is normal, if you are in pain, you did too much.
 Decrease the intensity or the duration of your exercise next time.